jrocnation/odin-recipes/README.md

         KEEP IT SIMPLE

-    Nutrition? - RDI of Vitamins (for the child, and both Adults - initially adult Males) -->
+    Nutrition? - RDI of Vitamins (for the child, and both Adults) -->